Center for Innovative Teaching & Learning (CITL)

 Starting the Semester

 There's a lot more to preparing that first day of class than might meet the eye.
-Naturally you'll need a lesson plan (more on that below), but there are also significant tasks that should be accomplished BEFORE the first day.
+Naturally you'll need a plan, but there are also significant tasks that should be accomplished BEFORE the first day.

 - Faculty Class Search: Search for your class status and location with this online tool (be sure to select the proper semester)